| Copyright | (c) Justin Le 2015 |

 Generalized "self-runners"

-Heavy duty abstraction for "self running" an Auto
+Heavy duty abstraction for "self running" an Auto.
+Give a starting

 input action, a (possibly side-effecting) function from an output to